 Our performance program

 When a performance matter is referred to the Council we seek a response from the practitioner to the issues raised in the complaint.
-The Medical Council Committee's consider the response in conjunction with the initial complaint to determine whether further action is required.
+A Committee considers the response in conjunction with the initial complaint to determine whether further action is required.
 The Council may provide a copy of the response to the complainant.

 There may be issues relating to the doctor's professional performance which need to be addressed.
-In this case when the doctor is referred to the Council’s Performance Program which addresses the doctor's actual care of real patients in a real practice setting.
-The Performance Program is conducted under the direction of the Council's Performance Committee.
+In this case, the doctor is referred to the Council’s Performance Program which addresses the doctor's care of real patients in a practice settings.

 When a performance matter is referred to the Council, a response to the issues raised in the complaint is sought from the practitioner.
 The response is considered in conjunction with the initial complaint to determine whether further action is required.